poapleader/PersonalWebsite/README.md

-# OpenAI API Quickstart - Python example app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+# David's Personal Website

+This personal website project started as an exploration in Open AI tutorials and grew from there.
+I am in the process of updating and cleaning things up in prepartion for public hosting.
+Created as an exploration in learning to code and establishing a shareable resource for AI related projects.

+ [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup